puppetlabs/puppetlabs-terraform/README.md

 ## Setting up Terraform project directories

-The `initialize` task will setup a Terraform project directory with all the appropriate modules and providers needed to execute your configuration
+The `initialize` task will setup a Terraform project directory with all the appropriate modules and providers needed to execute your configuration.
+It accepts a single field:

 -   `dir`: (Optional) Path to Terraform project directory.
 Path is relative to CWD, unless an absolute path is specified.